Puresharper/NuPack/README.md

 Dependency like project reference must be include recursively in library nuget package as nuget dependency is it produce a nuget package (project with NuPack inclusion) and must be include recursively as simple library (dll) if it is not a nuget producer.

-- **Propagation of xml documentation**
+- **Propagation of resources**

-Nuget process does not propagate xml documentation of dependency in output and cannot be considered in NuPack packaging process.
-Allow NuPack to propagate automatically xml documentation can help to keep coding documentation available in each project node.
+Nuget process does not propagate xml documentation and resources of dependency in output and cannot be considered in NuPack packaging process.
+Allow NuPack to propagate them automatically help to keep a clean structure and documentation in each node.

 ## Roadmap
 - **Automatically detect relation between project and github.com to complete metadata**